 If there are syntax errors in the model file, for example, it can occasionally be helpful to get error messages directly from the Python interpreter rather than through Pyomo.
-Suppose the name of the model file is scuc.py, then can sometimes give useful information for fixing syntax errors.
+Suppose the name of the model file is scuc.py, then python scuc.py can sometimes give useful information for fixing syntax errors.